 Section 9-105 of the Maryland Courts & Judicial Proceedings Article provides as follows: “One spouse is not competent to disclose any confidential communication between the spouses occurring during their marriage.”
 This is the key Maryland law on spousal privilege.

 This Maryland Court of Appeals has consistently taken the position that Section 9-105 involves a privilege to exclude evidence of marital communications.
 It is a strong privilege.
 In Coleman v.
-State, the criminal defendant’s wife testified that he had telephoned her from jail and asked her to get a ring that he had stolen because he was afraid his friend was going to turn it over to the police.
+State, the criminal defendant’s wife testified that he had telephoned her from jail and asked her to get a ring he had stolen because he was afraid his friend would turn it over to the police.
 You would think there would be “furtherance of a crime” exception.
 But the court held that Section 9-105 contained no express exceptions.

 New 2018 Case: Sewell v.
 State